Harriet (film): Plot

 In a final confrontation, Gideon shoots Bigger Long dead as he is about to kill Harriet.
-Harriet then traps Gideon, but allows him to live, prophesying that he would die on a battlefield fighting for the "Lost Cause" and the sin of slavery.
+Harriet then subdues Gideon, but allows him to live, prophesying that he would die on a battlefield fighting for a lost cause and the sin of slavery.
 Telling him that her people would be free, she takes his horse and rides away.
-Harriet later leads an armed expedition of 150 black soldiers into the Combahee River Raid.
-The epilogue describes some of her accomplishments: She personally freed more than 70 slaves and returned as a Union spy during the Civil War, leading 150 black soldiers, who freed over 750 slaves, and helped women's suffrage.
-She died at the approximate age of 91 with the last words: "I go to prepare a place for you".
+Harriet later leads an armed expedition of 150 black soldiers in the Combahee River Raid.
+The epilogue describes some of her accomplishments: She personally freed more than 70 slaves, was a Union spy during the Civil War, led 150 black soldiers in the Combahee River Raid, freeing more than 750 slaves, and advocated for women's suffrage.
+She died at the approximate age of 91, with her last words being: "I go to prepare a place for you."